samuel-casey/Cookbook-api-js/README.md

 * `db/cookbooks.json`
 * `db/authors.json`

 5. In the order the files are listed above, work through the prompts, adding your code block under each prompt.
+CHECK EACH ROUTE AS YOU FINISH THEM
 6. Submit with a pull request on this repo.

 ## Plagiarism